harrycresswell/harry/content/writing/25-12-31-year-in-review/index.md

 ### Health

 I ran two half marathons this year.
 The [Hamburg Hella Halbmaraton](/now/25-06-29/) in June and the [Kallithea Half Marathon](/now/25-09-15/) in September.
 My goal was to run sub 2hrs, which I managed on a very hot day in Athens with 8 minutes to spare.
-I also ran a seven 5k parkruns across two different parks.
+I also ran seven 5k parkruns across two different parks.
 Setting a new PB of 21:38 in August.
 I’m hoping to improve on these times in 2026.

 I’ve found a steady rhythm with yoga, settling on our local studio, which recently had a refurb and is now a rather nice space to practice.
 Teachers have come and gone, but I’ve managed to stick with it.